aiskunks/Jobs_Database/DAMG_6210/README.md

 - [SQL Server](#sqlserver) - Software and packages specifically for SQL Server and T-SQL.
 - [MySQL](https://github.com/shlomi-noach/awesome-mysql) - There is already a whole awesome list just for MySQL.
 - [PostgreSQL](https://github.com/dhamaniasad/awesome-postgres) - There is alread a whole awesome list just for PostgreSQL.
+- [MariaDB](#mariadb) - MariaDB is a community-developed, commercially supported fork of the MySQL relational database management system, intended to remain free and open-source software under the GNU General Public License.
 - Cross Platform Stuff
   - [Formatters](#formatter) - Tools and sites that will format your ugly SQL code.
   - [Tools](#tools) - Other cool tools and sites.